HL7/home-lab-report/input/pagecontent/technical_guidance.md

+#### US Core Laboratory Report vs. US Core Diagnostic Report

+The [US Laboratory Observation Profile](http://hl7.org/fhir/us/core/StructureDefinition/us-core-observation-lab) is intended to record or update single laboratory results (though it can also contain component results).
+A COVID-19 At-Home In-Vitro Test and Result is a "one at a time" test that is performed and resulted.
+The [US Core Diagnostic Report Profile](http://hl7.org/fhir/us/core/StructureDefinition/us-core-diagnosticreport-lab) is used to group and summarize test results by reference.
+Public health agencies in most case today can only receive and record Hl7 V2 messages.
+The V2 Lab Report message, by consensus, has been mapped to Diagnostic Report.
+Therefore, this draft guide will leverage [US Core Diagnostic Report Profile](http://hl7.org/fhir/us/core/StructureDefinition/us-core-diagnosticreport-lab) to send this single result.
+In addition, it will be necessary to leverage the SupportingInfo extension to hold answers to the questions patients are asked by the app when recording or uploading their test results.

 ### RESTful FHIR Interactions Quick Start Guidance
 Please see [US Core Quick start](https://www.hl7.org/fhir/us/core/StructureDefinition-us-core-observation-lab.html#quick-start) for an overview of search and read operations for this profile.

 ### SMART App Launch
 Please see [SMART App Launch](http://build.fhir.org/ig/HL7/smart-app-launch/) for guidance around SMART apps including IDs.
 This flow is not the same as an App that integrates with an EHR - so the sequence diagram is likely simpler.

 #### App ID
 The ClientID is typically the App ID when using SMART in FHIR App Launch.
 It is often a guid.
 This project needs to determine if a guid will be used/assigned for the App(s) involved in the interaction or a format based on ID construction heuristics.